cunneen/recurring-date/README.md

 # recurring-date

-A zero-dependency* JavaScript library to generate recurring dates.
+A zero-dependency* JavaScript library to generate recurring dates i.e. dates that repeat on a regular schedule  (e.g. "Every 3 days", or "Every third Tuesday and Thursday").

 (*momentjs or dayjs must be installed as a peer dependency)